This year's merchant chair is Grace Pyles. If you have any

 regular clothing.
 If you would like us to give you some tips about

-how to do this, please email Jessica at
+how to do this, please email Grace at email@example.com.

 Last year, I didn’t receive the same spot as I had the year before.
 Why?